Sephardic Jewish Ancestry

 Portuguese Citizenship Facts

-Portugal allows multiple citizenship and does not limit the number of other citizenships its nationals may have.
+Portugal allows multiple citizenship.
 Portuguese citizens do not have to renounce their foreign citizenship.

 Please note that there is no international treaty which determines or limits the nationality or citizen status of a person.
 Such matters are governed exclusively by the laws of each country or jurisdiction which vary and can be inconsistent with each other.